w3f/General-Grants-Program/grants/speculative/sunshine2.md

 `sunshine-rank` pallet implements ranked choice voting for representative election with enforced term limits.
 This will be incorporated into `sunshine-org-bounty` to allow representatives to approve bounty submissions below some cost threshold.
 Group votes will still be required for all submissions exceeding the aforementioned threshold.

 The runtime code will be paired with a Flutter UI for displaying vote progress and notifying users of results.

+#### Milestone C3

+Sunshine Recipes provides clear high-level documentation for `sunshine-bounty` and `sunshine-keybase`.
+This documentation will help outside projects interested in using our technical stack.
+For example, the Sunshine Recipes will include detailed instructions demonstrating how to use [`substrate-subxt`](https://github.com/paritytech/substrate-subxt/) to implement a client and light client that can interact with a Substrate node.
+We know that `ledgeracio` and `cargo contract` within Parity are already using substrate-subxt, but high-level usage documentation will make this path more accessible for other builders in the Polkadot ecosystem.

+Recipes included in this milestone will cover
+* `substrate-subxt` client configuration
+* `substrate-subxt` light client configuration
+* `ipfs-embed` client integration
+* `sunshine-bounty` learned patterns
+* `sunshine-keybase` learned patterns, including `sunshine-chain-pallet` docs for offloading chain data to a set of peers

+In summary, these docs will show how to implement a Rust client that uses substrate-subxt to communicate with the Substrate Node and Ipfs-Embed as a content addressed database.
+This documentation will prove useful to other Substrate projects interested in using these components to improve the efficiency and/or security of their application.

+The Sunshine Recipes will follow the same style as [Substrate Recipes](https://substrate.dev/recipes/), using [mdBook](https://github.com/rust-lang/mdBook) as the web interface for the documentation.

 ## Future Plans